xrdocs/xrdocs.github.io/_getting-started/2016-05-20-why-xrdocs.md

 XR 6.0.0 shifts IOS-XR to a 64-bit linux operating system.
 Now, Cisco's core routing products can join the vibrant Linux ecosystem.
 We’re committed to engaging the community in various open source projects and working in a collaborative model with our partners and customers.

-@xrdocs is one critical step in our journey.
+XRdocs is one critical step in our journey.
 Here you’ll find tools that enable developer work flows, cleaner, user focused documentation and demos, more robust usability guides, a variety of internal and external tools and integrations.

+Virtual Platform
+##

-Here you’ll find links to download a virtual edition of IOS-XR 6.1.1.
+First you’ll find a virtual edition of IOS-XR 6.1.1.
 You’ll notice this is ahead of the public release of the product.
 We’re releasing early to enable our community to integrate their automation and monitoring tools with XR prior to the release of the product.

 Releases of the virtual platform should be made frequently as new bugs are fixed and features are added until the release of the software for the hardware platforms.
 This will allow our community to more quickly deploy and manage our software and take a test drive of new features like Streaming Telemetry.